 For the 1990 World Cup, they recorded "World In Motion", that year's theme song for the English national football (soccer) team and their final release on Factory Records.
 To date, it is their only UK #1.
 Following Factory's bankruptcy two years later, the band signed onto London Records, who had previously attempted to buy out Factory in the lead-up to the bankruptcy, only to find out that none of the label's artists were actually signed onto them (meaning the musicians, not the label, were the legal owners of their music).

-Sumner and Cunningham are still performing together, with bassist Tom Chapman and guitarist Jake Evans, under the name Bad Lieutenant.
+After the split, Sumner and Cunningham formed a new band, Bad Lieutenant, with bassist Tom Chapman and guitarist Jake Evans.
 Their debut album Never Cry Another Tear was released in September 2009, preceded by a single, "Sink or Swim".
 The album featured Stephen Morris on a handful of tracks, but he is not a full member of Bad Lieutenant.
 Blur bassist Alex James also appears on a handful of tracks on the album as well.

 In 2011, New Order reformed with the lineup of Sumner, Morris, Gilbert, Cunningham and Bad Lieutenant bassist Tom Chapman replacing the still-estranged Hook.
 The reformed band has performed at several festivals throughout 2011 and 2012.
 In 2015, the band released their ninth studio album, Music Complete, on Mute Records.
 Since then, they've been continuously touring.
 Hook continues to tour with his solo band Peter Hook and The Light, which mainly plays Joy Division and New Order covers, including performances of full albums.